MidnattLantern/hidoc/README.md

 ---
 - In terminal:
 `npm install react-infinite-scroll-component`
-- Infinite scroll optimize the communication with the API when loading content.
+- Infinite scroll optimizes the communication with the API when loading content.

 Validation: